Complete Publisher Submission · Confidential

 Back in Hyderabad, while the men are gone, the women run everything.
 Not informally — completely.
 They manage households, raise children, make decisions, hold communities together for years at a stretch.
 The mansions are built around them.
 Every window on a facade tells the city how far the man of the house has gone and how much he has sent back.
 What grows from this enforced matriarchy — architecturally, spiritually, culturally — is Chapter 9's story.
 The men built an empire.
 The women, in the space the empire left behind, built something that outlasted it.

 A colonial conquest accidentally creates the passport for everywhere.
-A family of grain merchants uses it to build the world's first stateless multinational — and in doing so, inadvertently creates the conditions for a matriarchy that will reshape Indian spiritual life.
+A family of grain merchants reads the fine print — and in building an empire from it, inadvertently creates the conditions for a matriarchy that will reshape Indian spiritual life.

 2